mozaika228/tasquemanager/README.md

 ## Project Status

-This project represents a **functional MVP**.
+This project represents a functional MVP with authentication, tests, OpenAPI docs, and CI/CD.

-Planned improvements (out of scope for the current version):

-* Authentication & authorization
-* Automated tests
-* OpenAPI / Swagger documentation
-* CI/CD pipeline

 ---